meta-llama/llama-cookbook/end-to-end-use-cases/coding/text2sql/README.md

-# Text2SQL: Evaluating and Fine-tuning Llama Models with CoT
+# Improving Llama Text2SQL performance with CoT Fine-tuning

-This folder contains scripts to:

-1. Evaluate Llama (original and fine-tuned) models on the Text2SQL task using the popular [BIRD](https://bird-bench.github.io) dataset.

-2. Generate two supervised fine-tuning (SFT) datasets (with and without CoT) and fine-tuning Llama 3.1 8B with the datasets, using different SFT options: with or without CoT, using quantization or not, full fine-tuning (FFT) or parameter-efficient fine-tuning (PEFT).
-The non-quantized PEFT CoT SFT has the most performance gains: from 39.47% of the original Llama 3.1 8B model to 43.35%.
-(Note: the results are based on 3 epochs of SFT.)

-Our end goal is to maximize the accuracy of Llama models on the Text2SQL task.
-To do so we need to first evaluate the current state of the art Llama models on the task, then apply fine-tuning, agent and other approaches to evaluate and improve Llama's performance.
+This recipe is step by step guide to improve Llama performance on Text2SQL measured with the popular [BIRD](https://bird-bench.github.io) benchmark.
+We generate synthetic Chain of Thought(CoT) dataset and fine-tune Llama models on it.

+Results: [graph_placeholder]

+We followed following steps:

+1. Pre-processing the BIRD TRAIN datset by converting SQL statements into conversation format

+2. We use the conversations from step 1, add CoT to these existing conversations using Llama-3.3-70B

+3. Fine-tuning Llama-3.1-8B on the dataset from step 2

+4. We provide scripts to simplify running the [BIRD](https://bird-bench.github.io) benchmark on the fine-tuned models and compare it with out of the model.

 ## Structure:

+- quickstart folder: contains a notebook to ask Llama 3.3 to convert natural language queries into SQL queries.
-- data: contains scripts to download the BIRD TRAIN and DEV datasets;
+- data folder: contains scripts to download the BIRD TRAIN and DEV datasets;
-- eval: contains scripts to evaluate Llama models (original and fine-tuned) on the BIRD dataset;
-- fine-tune: contains scripts to generate non-CoT and CoT datasets based on the BIRD TRAIN set and to supervised fine-tune Llama models using the datasets, with different SFT options (quantization or not, full fine-tuning or parameter-efficient fine-tuning);
+- fine-tune folder: contains scripts to generate non-CoT and CoT datasets based on the BIRD TRAIN set and to supervised fine-tune Llama models using the datasets, with different SFT options (quantization or not, full fine-tuning or parameter-efficient fine-tuning);
-- quickstart: contains a notebook to ask Llama 3.3 to convert natural language queries into SQL queries.
+- eval folder: contains scripts to evaluate Llama models (original and fine-tuned) on the BIRD dataset;

+We also experimented with supervised fine-tuning (SFT) without CoT which resulted in slightly lower accuracy.

 ## Next Steps